ithinkihaveacat/node-fishback/README.md

 # About

-Fishback is an simple NodeJS-powere caching HTTP proxy.
-There are many caching HTTP proxies; the advantage of Fishback is that it will pre-emptively request resources before they expire, so that content never expires, and all requests are fast.
+Fishback is an simple NodeJS-powered caching HTTP proxy.
+It's almost completely RFC2616 compliant.

+# Bugs

+Entries are not removed from the cache.

+The code is bit messy.

 # Author